vvancak/gem/README.md

 * Due to the complexity of CUDA installation, the GPU support is available only within Docker.

+* The following scripts should be executed from the project root.

 -----------------------
 Execute the following steps in BASH / GIT BASH / WSL (untested):